weitianxin/github.io/_pages/about.md

 ## Bio

-I am currently a second-year PhD student at UIUC.
+I am currently a third-year PhD student at UIUC.
 Before that, I earned my B.S in Computer Science from School of the Gifted Young, University of Science and Technology of China.

 **Research:** My research mainly focuses on trustworthy machine learning, graph representation learning, and data-centric AI.
 I am particularly interested in improving the efficiency, robustness and fairness of machine learning models across various modalities and disciplines, with the ultimate goal of making ML models more accessible and inclusive.